nephio-project/docs/user-guide/exercises.md

 ## Step 9: Changing the Capacities of the UPF and SMF NFs

+In this step, you will change the capacity requirements for the UPF and SMF, and see how the operator reconfigures the Kubernetes resources used by the network functions.

 ## Footnotes
 [^capikubeconfig]: The install process sets up a shortcut for this.
 You can get
     retrieve a cluster's kubeconfig with `get_capi_kubeconfig <clustername>`.